-All materials must be received by ICAP no later than 5pm on December 19, 2014.
-We realize this is too soon for you to include a transcript of your grades from the Fall semester - a transcript that includes your grades through Spring or Summer 2014 is fine.
+All materials must be received by ICAP no later than Friday, November 11th, 2017.
+We realize this is too soon for you to include a transcript of your grades from the Fall semester - a transcript that includes your grades through Spring or Summer 2016 is fine.